Personal Independence Payment (PIP)

 - details of any time you’ve spent abroad, or in a care home or hospital

-If you already claim DLA you can request that your previous medical evidence is also made available.
+If you already claim DLA you can ask that your earlier medical evidence is also made available.

 Someone else can call on your behalf but you’ll need to be with them when they call.